stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 A typical metaphor for dating is a hunt, or a competitive game.
 It shouldn’t be!
 A much more fruitful metaphor is a collaborative project - you may bring different skills and have different priorities, but work on a common goal.
 Conversely, if you treat your dates as adversaries, they are likely to reciprocate the same way.

 Hetero-dating is not a symmetric activity.
-Sure, `#notAllMen` and `#notAllWomen`, as for most traits variance within a group is much higher than variance between groups[^averages].
+Sure, `#notAllMen` and `#notAllWomen`, as for most traits variance within a group is much higher than the variance between groups[^averages].

 > * talk: In conversation men try to impress their partners, women - get valuable social information.
 > * MS: And Migdał does both.